idr4n/nvim-lua/README.md

 <details>
 <summary>
-This is the list of plugins I currently have installed.
+This is the list of plugins I currently have installed, based on the Lazy.nvim's report.
 </summary>

 <br>

+**Loaded (5)**

 - alpha-nvim
+- lazy.nvim
+- tokyonight.nvim
+- vim-symlink
+- which-key.nvim

+**Not Loaded (79)**

+- Comment.nvim
+- LuaSnip
+- catppuccin
 - clipboard-image.nvim
 - close-buffers.nvim
 - cmp-buffer